aymenfurter/bicep-reviewer/README.md

 ## 🌟 What is bicep-analyzer?

-bicep-analyzer is a powerful command-line tool that leverages AI to analyze Azure Bicep Infrastructure as Code files.
+bicep-analyzer is a command-line tool that leverages AI to analyze Azure Bicep Infrastructure as Code files.
 It provides intelligent insights, best practice recommendations, and security findings to help you write better Bicep code.
+This codebase demonstrates how to construct intelligent, LLM-derived validations for coding artifacts, directly integrating them into a CI/CD workflow.

 - 🤖 **AI-Powered Analysis**: Uses Azure OpenAI to understand and evaluate your code
 - 🎯 **Category-Focused Analysis**: Improves accuracy by having the LLM analyze one aspect at a time: